How Do I Calculate Leverage in 1:25 and 1:100 - Leverage in Forex 1 25 and 1 100

 Total= 1000 - 50

-Total = $ 950 you have just lost 5% of your account balance
+Total = $ 950 you've just lost 5% of your account balance

 Example 2: ( 100:1 Leverage )